Gold Hospital

 • In-hospital pharmacy

-• Surgical prostheses, up to the benefit listed on the Government Prostheses List (a prosthesis is an artificial substitute for a body part)
+• Surgical medical devices and human tissue products, up to the benefit listed on the Government Medical Devices and Human Tissue Products List (a medical device and human tissue product is an artificial substitute for a body part)

 • Ambulance services Australia wide